Low-dimensional adaptation of diffusion models: Convergence in total variation: Introduction

-to generate a sample that is $\varepsilon$-close in TV distance to the target distribution, assuming availability of perfect score estimates.
-Note that we do not impose stringent assumptions like smoothness or log-concavity on $\pdata$.
-For those applications where $k\ll d$ --- a situation that is prevalent in many modern-day applications --- our theory underscores the striking capability of diffusion models to automatically exploit the favorable intrinsic structure of $\pdata$ without explicitly modeling the low-dimensional structure or altering the algorithms.
-Importantly, these results provide the first theory justifying the low-dimensional adaptation ability of the DDIM-type samplers, and significantly improve over the state-of-the-art DDPM theory regarding total variation convergence; see Table~\ref{tab:DDIM} and Table~\ref{tab:DDPM} for detailed comparisons with prior DDIM and DDPM theory, respectively.\footnote{Note that in a large fraction of prior DDPM theory, the bound based on the TV distance is obtained by applying Pinsker's inequality (i.e., $\mathsf{TV}(p_{X_1},q_{Y_1})\leq \sqrt{2\mathsf{KL}(p_{X_1} \parallel p_{Y_1})}$). } These convergence guarantees are also shown to be robust vis-à-vis $\ell_2$ score estimation errors.
-Furthermore, we illuminate the specific coefficient choices of the DDIM/DDPM samplers, by linking them with reverse-time differential equations with specific discretization to exploit low dimensionality.
-Finally, we develop a lower bound for a single step of the discretized reverse process, which unravels the necessity and optimality of the coefficient designs proposed originally by \cite{ho2020denoising,song2020denoising}.
+It is worth emphasizing that our results provide the first theory justifying the low-dimensional adaptation ability of the DDIM-type samplers, and significantly improve over the state-of-the-art DDPM theory regarding total variation convergence; see Table~\ref{tab:DDIM} and Table~\ref{tab:DDPM} for detailed comparisons with prior DDIM and DDPM theory, respectively.\footnote{Note that in a large fraction of prior DDPM theory, the bound based on the TV distance is obtained by applying Pinsker's inequality (i.e., $\mathsf{TV}(p_{X_1},q_{Y_1})\leq \sqrt{2\mathsf{KL}(p_{X_1} \parallel p_{Y_1})}$\,). }

 \topsepremove